profandyfield/discovr/README.md

 ## Datasets

 See the book or data descriptions for more details.
 This is a list of available datasets within the package.
-Raw CSV files are available from the books website.
+Raw CSV files are available from the book's website.

 * **acdc**: Data from the file *oxoby_2008.csv*
 * **teaching**: Data from the file *method_of_teaching.csv*